At least 89 prisoners contract coronavirus in Punjab jails

-The jail authorities confirmed the number of inmates testing positive for COVID-19 in four jails of Punjab province have reached 89.
+The jail authorities have confirmed that the number of inmates tested positive for COVID-19 in four jails of Punjab has reached 89.

-There are confirmed 59 COVID-19 cases in Lahore Camp Jail, 14 in Sialkot Jail, seven in Gujranwala, while nine inmates have tested positive for novel coronavirus in DG Khan Jail, said authorities.
+There are confirmed 59 COVID-19 cases in Lahore Camp Jail, 14 in Sialkot Jail, seven in Gujranwala, while nine inmates have tested positive for novel coronavirus in DG Khan Jail, say authorities.

-Overall 527 testes had been conducted in Lahore Camp Jail out of which 59 tested positive, while 379 prisoners were declared free from coronavirus.
+Overall 527 tests had been conducted in Lahore Camp Jail out of which 59 tested positive, while 379 prisoners were declared free from coronavirus.

 The authorities said that 1500 inmates have been shifted to different jails from Camp Jail Lahore.